Bryan Adams

-In 1996, Adams' 18 til I Die was a top five album in many countries, but only reached number 31 in the US.
-He did duets with Barbra Streisand ("I Finally Found Someone" (1996), his last US top ten hit) and Melanie C ("When You're Gone" (1998), an international top five hit).
-In the 1990s, Adams had six European Radio Airplay number one songs for 32 weeks, the fourth and third most, respectively; and three number one songs on the European Sales Chart for 29 weeks total, the most weeks of any artist.
-Since 1999, Adams released eight albums, three reaching number one in Canada, and the last three reaching the top three in the UK, Germany and elsewhere in Europe.

-In 2008, Adams was ranked 38th on the list of all-time top artists on the Billboard Hot 100.
-Adams has won 20 Juno Awards and a Grammy Award for Best Song Written for a Motion Picture or Television amongst 16 Grammy nominations, and has been nominated for five Golden Globe Awards and three Academy Awards for his songwriting for films.
+Adams was ranked 48th on the list of all-time top artists on the Billboard Hot 100.
+Adams had won 20 Juno Awards and a Grammy Award for Best Song Written for Visual Media amongst 16 Grammy nominations.
+He has been nominated for five Golden Globe Awards and three Academy Awards for his songwriting for films.
 Adams has been inducted into the Hollywood Walk of Fame, Canada's Walk of Fame, the Canadian Broadcast Hall of Fame, the Canadian Music Hall of Fame and the Canadian Songwriters Hall of Fame.
-On 1 May 2010, Adams received the Governor General's Performing Arts Award for his 30 years of contributions to the arts.
+On May 1, 2010, Adams received the Governor General's Awards in Performing Arts – Lifetime Artistic Achievement for his 30 years of contributions to the arts.

-Life and career

-Early life
+Early life and family

-Bryan Guy Adams was born on 5 November 1959 in Kingston, Ontario, the son of Elizabeth Jane (née Watson) and Conrad J. Adams, an English couple who emigrated to Canada from Plymouth in the 1950s.
-One of his grandmothers was born in Malta.
-His father, a Sandhurst officer in the British Army, joined the Canadian Army and later worked as a United Nations peacekeeping observer and Canadian foreign service diplomat.
+Bryan Guy Adams was born on November 5, 1959, in Kingston, Ontario.
+He is the son of Elizabeth Jane (née Watson) and Conrad J. Adams, an English couple who emigrated to Canada from Plymouth, South West England in the 1950s.
+One of his grandmothers was from Malta, as was one of his great-grandmothers.
+His father was a British Army officer who joined the Canadian Army then worked as a United Nations peacekeeping observer and Canadian foreign service diplomat.

-Adams travelled with his parents to diplomatic postings in Lisbon (where he attended the American International School of Lisbon) and Vienna (where he attended the American International School of Vienna) during the 1960s, and to Tel Aviv during the early 1970s.
+Adams travelled with his parents to a diplomatic posting in Lisbon, where he attended St. Columban's School.
+At various points, he and his family also resided in Israel, Japan, South Korea, and the United Kingdom.
 Raised in Ottawa, he attended Colonel By Secondary School in the Beacon Hill neighbourhood of Ottawa.

+Adams bought his first electric guitar at the age of 10 in Reading, an Italian brand from Gherson, based on a Fender Stratocaster.
+In an interview with music magazine Guitar World, Adams said:

+During his childhood, Adams was sent to a psychiatrist because he was not getting along with his parents.
+According to Adams, the psychiatrist told him that there was nothing wrong with him and that his parents needed psychiatric help.

-In 1974, Adams, his mother, and younger brother Bruce moved to North Vancouver while his father was posted abroad.
+In 1974, Adams, his mother, and his younger brother Bruce moved to North Vancouver while his father was posted abroad.
 While there, he attended Argyle Secondary School and Sutherland Secondary School.

+Adams dropped out of school at age 15.
+He has said that his worst period of drug and alcohol abuse occurred before his 16th birthday.
+Once, after Adams had been arrested and thrown in jail, a sergeant said, "Your mum's come to pick you up, and when you go out there I want you to go and look at her and see how unhappy you are making her."
+Adams states that he went outside, looked at his mother, and thought, "Oh yeah, I can't do this to her anymore."
+Adams attributes the pockmarks on his face to his drug use.

+Adams did not see his father for a period of 12 years following his parents' divorce.
+He later reconciled with him.

-Early career
+Music career

-Adams bought his first electric guitar at the age of 12 in Reading, an Italian brand from Gherson, based on a Fender stratocaster.
-In an interview with music magazine Guitar World, Adams said: "I bought an imitation Les Paul at a Five and Dime store in Ottawa, Canada, in 1971," Adams recalled.
-"Before that, I had an imitation Strat which I bought in Reading, England in 1970."